Building Permit Requirements

 Plan Review Submittal Documents

 Plans submitted for review need to be final, complete and legible scaled drawings, plus any calculations, specifications and/or other pertinent data.
-The minimum plan sheet size is 18" x 24" with a minimum scale size of 1/8" = 1 foot for floor plans and 1/4" = 1 foot for details.
 Please refer to Permit Applications & Submittals for specific permit submittal requirements.

 All New Commercial or Multi-Family Projects must submit a Code Summary Worksheet and include CS (Code Summary) Sheets in the drawings.